 Movement, dial, hands, casing.
 Each step demonstrated, then guided.
 We don't skip ahead.

-Set the time, regulate the movement, and confirm everything is keeping time on a timegrapher.
+Set the time, regulate the movement, confirm everything keeps time on a timegrapher.

-Wrist shots, paperwork, your care guide and a glass of something to celebrate.
+Wrist shots, paperwork, your care guide and time to wear it in.

 Corporate workshops & private bookings available for groups of 4+.
 Get in touch.

-The Modding Bench is run by [name], who has personally assembled over twenty custom watches across the Seiko NH35, NH05, NH70 and VJ24 ecosystems.
+The Modding Bench is run by Ash, who has personally assembled over twenty custom watches across the Seiko NH35, NH36, NH38, NH05 and NH70 ecosystems.
 She knows the parts, knows the pitfalls, and knows how to walk a first-time builder through every step without making it feel like an exam.

 It's a craft normally taught behind closed doors, by men, to men.
 The Modding Bench is something else.